 In the last 3 years we’ve seen a significant increase in state laws that are tightening the belt on records requests management, from decreasing time frames to instituting fines for non-compliance.

 Real World Example: One of our earliest customers was the City of Oakland.
 In the last 5 years The City has made a significant push to digitize and automate a lot of their processes, including their public records management.
-By digitization the City of Oakland can now access records requests in any web browser, their teams can collaborate remotely and asynchronously, and they can even proactively publish information and deflect common inquiries to information they’ve already published.
-All of this is made possible by implementing user-friendly digital services that benefits both the public and the government body.
+Through digitization, the City of Oakland can now access records requests in any web browser, their teams can collaborate remotely and asynchronously, and they can even proactively publish information and redirect common inquiries to information they’ve already published.
+All of this is made possible by implementing user-friendly digital services that benefit both the public and the government body.